Southampton-RSG-Training/dirac-version-control/_episodes/06-branches.md

 ~~~
 git branch dev
 ~~~
-{.bash}
+{: .bash}

 and switch to it with:

 ~~~
 git checkout dev
 ~~~
-{.bash}
+{: .bash}

 ~~~
 Switched to branch 'dev'
 ~~~
-{.output}
+{: .output}

 Any commits you make on this branch will exist *only* on this branch - when you use `git checkout main` to switch back to your **main branch**, they won't show up in your `git log` results!
 To merge the commits from another branch into your current one, you can use `git pull <other branch>`.
-There's a lot more to branching, which
+There's a lot more to branching, and we have worked examples of how to use them [in our other material](https://southampton-rsg.github.io/swc-git-novice/06-collab/index.html#introducing-branches).

 {% include links.md %}